BerkeKanlikilic/Staff-Only-Maintenance-Shift/README.md

 # Staff Only: Maintenance Shift

-**Staff Only: Maintenance Shift** is a short, multiplayer co-op game where players take on the role of night shift staff in a closed café.
-The goal is to complete the final maintenance tasks before leaving for the night, all within a limited amount of time.
+**Staff Only: Maintenance Shift** is a short multiplayer simulation game prototype developed as part of a case study.
+Players take on the role of a night shift worker tasked with completing essential maintenance duties before closing up a café.

-## Game Summary

-You begin in the staff room after closing hours.
-The café is empty, but your shift isn't over yet.
-To finish the maintenance shift and exit the building, players must work together to complete a series of simple but varied tasks.
-Time is limited, so teamwork and efficiency are key.
+You begin your shift in the staff room after the café has closed.
+With limited time, you must complete all assigned tasks to successfully end your shift and exit the building.

+---

-## Core Features
+## Features

-- **Multiplayer Co-op**: Developed using FishNet for smooth LAN-based multiplayer support.
+- First-person multiplayer gameplay with basic task-based objectives
-- **Interactive Environment**: Engage with various objects such as:
+- Interactable objects including:
-  - Light switches to power down rooms.
+  - Light switches
-  - Physics-based items to pick up and move.
+  - Physics-based items
-  - A mop tool to clean up spills or puddles.
+  - A mop tool for cleaning spills
-- **Task-based Objectives**: Players must complete all assigned tasks to win the game, including turning off lights, cleaning, organizing items, and locking the exit door.
+- Objective system tracking progress across all players
+- Time-limited gameplay session to simulate pressure and urgency

+---

 ## Technology Stack

 - **Engine**: Unity 6
-- **Networking**: FishNet v4.6.7 (Host mode setup)
+- **Networking**: FishNet 4.6.7

-## How to Run
+- **Architecture**: Server-authoritative design

+---

+## Running the Project

+1. Clone or download the project to your local machine.
-1. Open the project using Unity 6.
+2. Open the project using **Unity 6.1.0** or newer.
+3. Use Multiplayer Play Mode.
-2. Press **Play** to run the game.
-The first instance will automatically become the host/server.
+4. Press **Play** in the editor or build the project.
-3. Launch additional instances to connect as clients.
-They will automatically join the host if it's already running.

-> No manual server setup is required.
-FishNet is configured to automatically host on the first launch.

-## Known Limitations
+   - The **first player to run the game becomes the Host** automatically (FishNet's Host mode).
+   - Additional players can connect as clients by launching a second instance of the game.
+5. Begin completing tasks cooperatively to finish the maintenance shift.

-- **Reconnection Not Supported**: Disconnecting and rejoining mid-session is currently not functional due to time constraints during development.
+> Note: Disconnecting and rejoining during a session is currently unsupported due to time constraints during development.

-- **Polish & Edge Case Bugs**: As this is a short demo built under a tight deadline, some minor issues may exist.
+---

 ## Development Notes

-This project was solo developed over the course of four days (Wednesday to Tuesday, excluding the weekend) for a case study/demo.
-The focus was on creating a clean, modular architecture with working multiplayer interactions under limited time.
+This prototype was developed solo over the course of four days (from Wednesday to Tuesday, excluding the weekend).
+The goal was to demonstrate core multiplayer functionality, task interaction systems, and synchronized state management using FishNet.

+---

+## License

+This project was created for demonstration purposes and is not intended for commercial release.